starzplayarabia/phpAndJavascriptTest/README.md

 ![Vertical carousel](/img/heroV.png)

-# After the test
+# How to proceed

-When you finish the test, please make a fork of this repository and then make a pull request with your code.
+Fork this repo to work with it on your own environment and then make a pull request with your code once finished.

 Thanks!